nus-cs2103-AY2122S1/ip/docs/README.md

 > New Users Fret not!
 Our App has a help feature, which guides you as to how to use a particular feature.

+### Feature #7 - Logs Your Actions

+> While Retriever would automatically save your changes, if you ever encounter any difficulties such as missing tasks or tasks not being saved, just have a look at the "storageLog.log" file to identify the error.

 ---
 ## Usage
 ### To end the session with the Chatbot - `bye`